Bchoi562/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain what a token is used for.
+    A token is used to have an individual key for each user associated with the website.
 2. What steps can you take in your web apps to keep your data secure?
 3. Describe how web servers work.
 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.